THUND3RC0D3/Python-Journey/pythonlog1.md

-# Python Log 1
+# Python Post 1

-> #### This task seemed simple and easy, the reason why was because Python seemed similar to Lua, and I consider myself an advanced Lua Programmer.
+> #### Welcome to my first Python Post.
+This task seemed simple and easy because Python seemed similar to Lua, and I consider myself an advanced Lua Programmer.

 ### The Objective of my Task: